Tamely ramified torsors and parabolic bundles: Acknowledgements

 \section{Acknowledgements}

-The second author wishes to thank Philippe Gille for a precious piece of advice, Angelo Vistoli for numerous conversations on the subject, and David Rydh for his very enlightening comments on Proposition \ref{prop:alper_crit_torsors_local}, and his permission to include his counter-examples.
+The second author wishes to thank Eric Ahlqvist for correcting our definition of a weight, Philippe Gille for a precious piece of advice, Angelo Vistoli for numerous conversations on the subject, and David Rydh for his very enlightening comments on Proposition \ref{prop:alper_crit_torsors_local}, and his permission to include his counter-examples.
+Both authors are grateful to the referee, especially for sharing his views on Appendix \ref{sec:David_Rydh_counter_example}.
 This work was supported in part by the Labex CEMPI (ANR-11-LABX-0007-01) and by the International Centre for Theoretical Sciences (ICTS) during a visit for participating in the program -- Complex Geometry (Code: *ICTS/Prog-compgeo/2017/03*).
 The first author is partially supported by a J. C. Bose Fellowship.